Child Sexual Abuse And Exploitation (CSAE) Policy

 User-Controlled Blocking

-• Users can block any content they find disturbing or inappropriate directly on the community post page.
+- Users can block any content they find disturbing or inappropriate directly on the community post page.
 Once a user blocks content, it will be immediately removed from their view to ensure a more comfortable and safe browsing experience.

-• The blocked content will not be displayed to the user, ensuring that they are not exposed to potentially harmful or upsetting material.
+- The blocked content will not be displayed to the user, ensuring that they are not exposed to potentially harmful or upsetting material.

 Administrator Review and Action

-• The community administrator will have the authority to review the content.
+- The community administrator will have the authority to review the content.

-• Administrators can take further action by permanently removing the content from the community if it is determined to be CSAE-related or violates Cmtyhelp’spolicies.
+- Administrators can take further action by permanently removing the content from the community if it is determined to be CSAE-related or violates Cmtyhelp’s policies.

 Administrator Control and Oversight

-• Every community within Cmtyhelp is a closed community, each community has an administrator or multiple administrators who are responsible for adding, managing, and monitoring members.
+- Every community within Cmtyhelp is a closed community, each community has an administrator or multiple administrators who are responsible for adding, managing, and monitoring members.

-• Administrators have access to reports and are required to investigate any flagged CSAE incidents promptly.
+- Administrators have access to reports and are required to investigate any flagged CSAE incidents promptly.

-• Administrators are empowered to block members who post CSAE-related content or violate Cmtyhelp’s policies.
+- Administrators are empowered to block members who post CSAE-related content or violate Cmtyhelp’s policies.

 User Feedback and Escalation

-• In cases where users continue to see blocked content (e.g., if it reappears after being reported), they are encouraged to escalate the issue via the “Contact Us” feature.
+In cases where users continue to see blocked content (e.g., if it reappears after being reported), they are encouraged to escalate the issue via the “Contact Us” feature.
 This ensures that any persistent CSAE content is reviewed by the Cmtyhelp support team and acted upon swiftly.
+Repeated exposure to disturbing or inappropriate material may trigger an additional review by Cmtyhelp moderators and lead to more stringent measures against violators.

 Blocking Content for Safety and Compliance

-• Cmtyhelp works proactively to prevent the distribution of CSAE and takes immediate steps to ensure any detected content is permanently removed from the platform.
-This is in line with Cmtyhelp’s commitment to maintaining a secure and lawful environment for all users
+Blocking CSAE content is an essential feature to ensure that users, especially vulnerable groups like children, are protected from exposure to harmful material.
+Cmtyhelp works proactively to prevent the distribution of CSAE and takes immediate steps to ensure any detected content is permanently removed from the platform.
+This is in line with Cmtyhelp’s commitment to maintaining a secure and lawful environment for all users.

 Safeguarding Children and Parents